GIJack/arin-scraper/README.md

   -e AFTER_DATE, --after-date AFTER_DATE
                         List entries after specified date.
 Use 8 digit YEARMONTHDAY format
-  -r, --regex           Regular Expression.
-Only Use Entries That Match(not
+  -m MIN_SUBITEMS, --min-subitems MIN_SUBITEMS
+                        use with -N or -w, returns only basic datatypes that have X many sub-items returned from either nmap or whois(not implemented)
+  -r REGEX, --regex REGEX
+                        Regular Expression Search.(basic search works, no
-                        implemented yet)
+                        regex yet)
+  -s SELECT, --select SELECT
+                        Specify a Single Element to Work With(has to be a basic data type)

 Proccessing:
   Use NMAP and/or whois to expand IP Address Ranges and ASNumbers into more IP ranges and IP addresses respectively.

-  -N, --nmap            Scan Matching IP Address Ranges with NMAP -O NMAP_OPTS, --nmap-opts NMAP_OPTS
+  -N, --nmap            Scan Matching IP Address Ranges with NMAP -o NMAP_OPTS, --nmap-opts NMAP_OPTS
-                        Command line options to use with NMAP, defaults are:'-T5 -sn --max-retries 5' -w, --asn2ipblocks    Use 'whois' To Find IPaddress Blocks Associated With ASNumber
+                        NMAP commandline options to use with -N, defaults are:'-T5 -sn --max-retries 5' -W, --asn2ipblocks    Use 'whois' To Find IPaddress Blocks Associated With ASNumber
-  -s WHOIS_SERVER, --whois-server WHOIS_SERVER
+  -h WHOIS_SERVER, --whois-server WHOIS_SERVER
-                        ARIN Whois Server To User
+                        WHOIS server to use with -w

 Dictionary Options:
   Specify list of country codes to use